 “There’s a key difference between using coconut oil as an ingredient and coconut oil as the main product,” Elle explains.
 If your beach day simply won’t be the same without that familiar coconut scent, look for a broad-spectrum SPF product that contains a natural coconut fragrance.
 You’ll smell just like a piña colada without turning red like a lobster.

-“The benefits of coconut oil are primarily its anti-inflammatory and hydrating effects,” explains Dr. Kappel.
-“By decreasing inflammation and minimizing transepidermal water loss, it provides a protective barrier for the skin and keeps the skin cells hydrated.
-It also reduces redness and irritation in sensitive skin.”
+Although coconut oil doesn’t offer much in the way of sun protection, it does have some benefits for the skin, which Dr. Kappel notes are largely hydrating and anti-inflammatory.
+"By decreasing inflammation and minimizing transepidermal water loss, it provides a protective barrier for the skin and keeps the skin cells hydrated.
+It also reduces redness and irritation in sensitive skin,"

-Alternatively, look for products with coconut oil as an ingredient.
-You’ll find it in everything from body butters, scrubs and lip balms to hair masks, heave-in conditioners, cuticle care products and more.
+For these reasons, you can try it as a moisturizer whenever you need an extra boost of natural hydration—though unless your skin is extremely dry, you may find that it's better suited to the skin on your body.
+Alternatively, you can look for products with coconut oil as an ingredient.
+You’ll find it in everything from body butters, scrubs, and lip balms to hair masks, leave-in conditioners, cuticle care products, and more.

-Aleesha is deputy editor and beauty & fashion lead for My Imperfect Life, where she heads up the beauty, fashion and eCommerce pages.
-Previously she was shopping writer for woman&home and gained an AOP awards nomination after working on their news team.
+Aleesha was Deputy Editor and Beauty & Fashion Editor for My Imperfect Life, where she headed up the beauty, fashion and eCommerce pages.
+Previously she was Shopping Writer at woman&home and gained an AOP awards nomination after working on their news team.
 She earned an MA in Magazine Journalism from City, University of London in 2017 and has since worked with a number of brands including, Women's Health, Stylist and Goodto.
-When she’s not testing new products, Aleesha spends her time soaking up the newest bestsellers and Netflix releases, learning about different wines, attempting new languages and travelling as much as she can.
+When she’s not testing all the new beauty & lifestyle products on the market, Aleesha spends her time soaking up the newest bestsellers and Netflix releases, watching everything Marvel, learning about different wines, attempting new languages and traveling as much as she can.